excl. of flights

-Andrew Golovachev, an experienced trek leader and IFMGA aspirant ski guide, avid alpine climber, devoted adventure photographer.
+Andrew Golovachev, an IFMGA aspirant ski guide within the guides’ association of Kyrgyzstan, an avid alpine climber, and devoted adventure photographer.

-Ran treks, climbs, ski tours and expeditions to Tajikistan Pamirs, Patagonia, Peru, Morocco, Nepal, Kyrgyzstan, Georgian and Russian Caucasus and Kamchatka.
+Ran treks, climbs, ski tours and expeditions to Tajikistan Pamirs, Patagonia, Peru, Morocco, Nepal, Kyrgyzstan, Kazakhstan, Siberia, Caucasus and Kamchatka.
 A full member of the British Alpine Club.
 Professional avalanche education: equivalent of Canadian Avalanche Association Level 1 certificate.